 Many scholars and practitioners say that sanctions, particularly targeted sanctions, can be at least partly successful and should remain in the tool kits of foreign policymakers.
 Evaluations of sanctions should consider the following:

 - The dynamics of each historical case vary immensely.
-Sanctions effective in one setting may fail in another, depending on innumerable factors.
+Sanctions effective in one setting may fail in another, depending on countless factors.
 Sanctions programs with relatively limited objectives are generally more likely to succeed than those with major political ambitions.
 Furthermore, sanctions may achieve their desired economic effect, but they may fail to change behavior.
 UN sanctions on Afghanistan in 2000 and 2001 exacted a heavy toll but failed to move the Taliban regime to surrender Osama bin Laden.

 - Sanctions often evolve over time.
 A classic illustration of this is the U.S. regime on Iran.
 Except for a brief period in the 1980s, Washington has had sanctions on Tehran since U.S. hostages were taken in 1979.
 However, the scope of these measures and the logic behind them have changed dramatically.